juliachickonski/CEN-Final-Proj/readme.md

 _Alpha v.2.0_

-A program that features different type of mini games.
+A program that features different type of classic mini-games.
 Games featured in this version:
+* Breakout
 * Hangman
-* Breakout

 ## Description

-This project compiles three popular minigames: Tic-Tac-Toe, Hangman, and Dodger, into a short series for a quick & fun play session.
+This project compiles two popular minigames: Breakout and Hangman into a short series for a quick & fun play session.
 We've used C++ & the SFML visual library to achieve this.
-By using the agile development cycle, the team has devised a system to use good programing practices by using comments effectivly and efficiently within the C++ code of this project.
+By using the **agile development cycle**, the team has devised a system to use good programing practices by using comments effectivly and efficiently within the C++ code of this project.

 ## Getting Started